tylergneill/skrutable/manual.md

 print ScansionResult.summary()
 print ScansionResult.identify()
 ~~~~
-8. Read the code to understand more options (e.g., `destroy_spaces`).
+8. Read the code to learn about further options (e.g., `destroy_spaces`).
+Recommended starting places are the `__main__` sections and the class definitions (e.g. `Transliterator`).
-9. Send feedback!

 # Terminology

-By 'transliteration' is meant the movement between one or another character scheme used to represent Sanskrit sounds, such as can also be done by hand with pencil and paper.
+By 'transliteration' is meant the movement between different character schemes used to represent Sanskrit sounds, such as can also be done by hand with pencil and paper.
 Included in these tools are one Indian script (Devanagari) and numerous Romanizations:
 * International Alphabet of Sanskrit Transliteration (IAST), paṭhāmaḥ
 * Devanagari Unicode (DEV), पठामः
 * Sanskrit Library Protocol 1 (SLP), paWAmaH